 Native to Australia, this flowering shrub to small tree is typically 3 to 5 m (10 to 16 ft) tall, occasionally reaching heights of up to 9 m (30 ft).
 In shrub form, it is multi-trunked and low-branching.
 Otherwise, it has a single trunk supporting a rounded crown of drooping branches.
 The bark is smooth and grey or grey-brown.

-It is cultivated mainly in gardens for its showy flowers and their sweet fragrance.
+It is cultivated mainly in gardens for its showy flowers and sweet fragrance.
 The flowers produce god amounts of pollen which helps sustain brood-rearing honeybees in winter.

 Seed-eating birds are known to disperse the seed outside of cultivation.
 It also re-seeds readily and is reported as a problem weed in California, South Africa, Zimbabwe, and in other regions where it is introduced, probably originally as an ornamental.
 Ironically, it is declared a noxious weed in Australia, where it is native.